bleakwind/vim-runscript/README.md

 # vim-runscript

-## RunScript processing text through custom script commands...
+## Processing text through custom script commands...
-Runscript is a Vim plugin that allows you to execute script files and process text content through custom commands.
+vim-runscript is a Vim plugin that allows you to execute script files and process text content through custom commands.

 ## Features
 - Automatically scans script directory and registers available scripts